hacky1997/python-codacy-coverage/README.rst

 Updating Codacy
 ---------------

 To update Codacy, you will need your project API token.
-You can find the token in Project -> Settings -> Integrations -> Project API.
+You can create the token in `Project -> Settings -> Integrations -> Add Integration -> Project API`

 Then set it in your terminal, replacing %Project_Token% with your own token: